openshift/node-observability-operator/docs/README.md

   image: "brew.registry.redhat.io/rh-osbs/node-observability-agent:0.1.0-3"
 ```

-The CRIO unix socket of the underlying node is mounted on the agent pod, thus allowing the agent to communicate with CRIO to run the pprof request.
+The CRIO unix socket of the underlying node is mounted on the agent pod,
+thus allowing the agent to communicate with CRIO to run the pprof request.

-The `kubelet-serving-ca` certificate chain is also mounted on the agent pod, which allows secure communication between agent and node's kubelet endpoint.
+The `kubelet-serving-ca` certificate chain is also mounted on the agent pod,
+which allows secure communication between agent and node's kubelet endpoint.

 ## Run profiling queries

 Profiling query is a blocking operation and contains about 30 seconds
 worth of profiling (kubelet + crio `/pprof`) data.
 You can query only one request concurrently.

-Profiling queries can be requested with creating a `NodeObservabilityRun`
+You can request a Profiling query by creating a `NodeObservabilityRun` resource.
-resource.
 For example:

 ```yaml
 apiVersion: nodeobservability.olm.openshift.io/v1alpha1